Board of Directors

 Ph.D., Information and Communication Sciences, Université de Bretagne-Sud

-Owner and Interpreter, The Kyle Duarte Company
+Owner, The Kyle Duarte Company

 MA in Interpreting Studies